KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 To summarize, the IR is a hybrid naming by index format.
 Onnx and tensorflow are purely attribute based.

-Below we addres the challenges in bridging the gap between the 2 formats.

-## Challenges when mapping nd4j ops

-The above formats are vastly different.
-Onnx and tensorflow are purely attribute based.
-Nd4j is index based.
-This challenge is addressed by the IR by adding names to each property.

-In order to actually map these properties, we need to define rules for doing so.
-Examples of why these mapping rules are needed below:

-1. Different conventions for the same concept.
-One example that stands out from conv is padding.
-Padding can be represented as a string or have a boolean that says what a string equals.
-In nd4j, we represent this as a boolean: isSameMode.
-We need to do a conversion inline in order to invoke nd4j correctly.

-2. Another issue is implicit concepts.
-Commonly, convolution requires you to configure a layout of NWHC (Batch size, Height, Width, Channels) or NCHW (Batch size, Channels,Height, Width).
-Tensorflow allows you to specify it, nd4j also allows you to specify it.
-Onnx does not.

- A more in depth conversation on this specific issue relating to the 2 frameworks can be found [here](https://github.com/onnx/onnx-tensorflow/issues/31) In order to address these challenges, we introduce a MappingRule allowing us to define a series of steps to map the input format to the nd4j format in a language netural way via a protobuf declaration.

 ## Consequences